yunhaixiang/yunhaimath/research.md

 - Cohomology theories in arithmetic geometry
 - Rational points on varieties and algebraic stacks
-- Enumerative geometry over arithmetic ground fields
+- Enumerative geometry over arbitrary ground fields
 - Galois representations, lisse sheaves, and ramification theory

 I would also love to learn more about representation theory and mathematical logic.